 2. The Unreliable Natural Fruit-Set of V. planifolia

 Vanilla flowers mainly rely on animal vectors for pollination and thus require pollinator visitation in order for them to fertilize naturally.
-Pollination strategies among Vanilla species is varied, these include: (1) food deception, meaning the flowers signal rewards that are not present; (2) floral rewards, meaning the flowers offer food in the form of nectar, or; (3) a dual mechanism in which the flower offers resources in the form of chemical fragrances, but also deceives the pollinator by signaling, yet not offering, food.
+Pollination strategies among Vanilla species are varied.
+These include (1) food deception, meaning the flowers signal rewards that are not present; (2) floral rewards, meaning the flowers offer food in the form of nectar; or (3) a dual mechanism in which the flower offers resources in the form of chemical fragrances, but also deceives the pollinator by signaling, yet not offering, food.
 Neotropical Vanilla species, and in particular those species with aromatic fruits, have been hypothesized to be mainly pollinated by Euglossine bees by Soto Arenas [21].
 These bees are known as orchid bees for their crucial role in the reproduction of numerous orchids in the Neotropics.
 A review of the literature shows that Vanilla pollinators have been found to be mainly bees in the Apidae family, and indeed, notwithstanding the gaps in our knowledge, the aromatic species from Middle and South America are shown to mostly require the intervention of orchid bees to become fertilized [8].

 The details behind the natural fertilization of V. planifolia specifically have long been a matter of speculation, with direct evidence still notoriously scarce.
-Stingless bees (Meliponini) are often cited as the suspected pollinators of V. planifolia in literature, going as far back as the nineteenth century.
+Stingless bees (Meliponini) are often cited as the suspected pollinators of V. planifolia in the literature, going as far back as the nineteenth century.
 Even though this notion is repeated over and over, there is actually no evidence for it.
-I find that the origin is most likely Delteil [22], who in 1884 stated that in French Guiana and Mexico small bees carried out the fertilization while collecting pollen and nectar from the flower.
-According to Delteil the insects, which belonged to the genus “mélipone”, were of a number of varieties, “varying in color, pale green, striped yellow, chestnut, brown, black and even blue” with sizes ranging “1 to 7 cm”.
-The author noted “Hummingbirds also flutter around the vanilla flowers and insert their beaks into the sexual organs of the flowers, thus causing fertilization *”.
+I find that the origin is most likely Delteil [22], who in 1884 stated that in French Guiana and Mexico, small bees carried out the fertilization while collecting pollen and nectar from the flower.
+According to Delteil, the insects, which belonged to the genus “mélipone”, were of a number of varieties, “varying in color, pale green, striped yellow, chestnut, brown, black and even blue” with sizes ranging “1 to 7 cm”.
+The author noted, “Hummingbirds also flutter around the vanilla flowers and insert their beaks into the sexual organs of the flowers, thus causing fertilization *”.

-Arthur Delteil visited French Guiana in 1871 and it is likely that these observations on floral visitors were made during the trip.
+Arthur Delteil visited French Guiana in 1871, and it is likely that these observations on floral visitors were made during the trip.
 His comments have been translated and copied over decades and eventually were taken very literally to mean ‘Vanilla planifolia is pollinated by Melipona bees’.
-But, Delteil speaks of bees that are of pale green, striped yellow, chestnut, brown, black and blue colors.
-He also talks of these insects being between 1 and 7 cm in length, which is unheard among bees, let alone Meliponini.
-At the time, neotropical bees were not as well known as they are today and his comments suggest he was mingling different species from diverse genera of bees.
+But Delteil speaks of bees that are of pale green, striped yellow, chestnut, brown, black, and blue colors.
+He also talks of these insects being between 1 and 7 cm in length, which is unheard of among bees, let alone Meliponini.
+At the time, neotropical bees were not as well known as they are today, and his comments suggest he was mingling different species from diverse genera of bees.
 Perhaps both Euglossini (orchid bees) and Meliponini (stingless bees), but possibly also other insects.
-Orchid bees of the genus Euglossa are, as mentioned by Delteil, often pale green, chestnut or blue colored, while those belonging to genus Eulaema are typically black with yellow brands or stripes.
+Orchid bees of the genus Euglossa are, as mentioned by Delteil, often pale green, chestnut, or blue colored, while those belonging to the genus Eulaema are typically black with yellow bands or stripes.
 Most importantly, although several Vanilla species are native to French Guiana, V. planifolia is not, nor does its flowers offer pollen or nectar to the visiting bees.
-Therefore, the observations made by Delteil are most likely based on a mixture of different Vanilla species and visiting animals, and cannot be taken in the strict interpretation as has it has become after numerous rewritings.
+Therefore, the observations made by Delteil are most likely based on a mixture of different Vanilla species and visiting animals and cannot be taken in the strict interpretation it has become after numerous rewritings.